Kaluza-Klein mass spectra on extended dimensional branes: Abstract

 \section{Abstract}

-Exploiting the the Kaluza-Klein decompositions, we study the hierarchy between the Planck and electroweak scales on extended brane models with dimensionalities greater than that of the standard Randall-Sundrum model.
-Specifically, the extended dimensional four-brane and five-brane are constructed by attaching a circle and a sphere to the three-brane, respectively.
-Constructing the Kaluza-Klein modes on the extended four-brane and five-brane, we obtain their lightest effective masses which are shown to suppress exponentially with respective to the Planck mass, similar to the standard three-brane case.
-However, the effective masses in their excited spectra on the four- and five-branes imply intriguing characteristics associated with the quantization of the compact circular and spherical manifolds, respectively.
+We study the hierarchy problem on the four- and five-branes which are constructed by attaching a circle and a sphere to the standard three-brane, respectively.
+The effective masses in their excited spectra on these extended dimensional branes imply intriguing characteristics associated with the quantization of the compact circular and spherical manifolds.
+In particular, their lightest effective masses are shown to suppress exponentially with respective to the Planck mass, similar to the three-brane case.
+We also investigate the effective couplings in these extended dimensional branes.